 Reason for Change

 It is the first of a series of 4 contributions.
 This contribution provides with the overview of mobile cloud computing.
 The rest 3 will describe the Mobile Cloud-based OS, Mobile Cloud-based Applications and End-to-End Efficiency.

+The 0063R01 replaces the 0063 based on discussion in the meeting.

 Impact on Backward Compatibility